HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsection{Comparison of the different options}

 In this section, we compare the performance of the VCN options presented thus far, except for the clathrates option because it is still at a conceptual level.
 The models compared here are shown in~\cref{fig:comparison_geometries}.
 In order for the comparison to be meaningful, it is important to account for the differences that are not at the core of the design (e.g. the size of the recording surface, or the thickness of the Al walls).
-Here, we focus only on the NNBAR opening since it is the most similar between the cases and also the most reliable in terms of statistical convergence.
+Here, we focus only on the NNBAR opening since its size is very similar between the cases, and it is more reliable in terms of statistical convergence.
 Below is a description of each model that is part of the comparison: